The VARIORADIANT Concept

 Potential system characteristics may include multimodal radiation generation, adjustable radiation parameters, and short high-intensity pulses for dynamic and time-resolved applications.

-Further example applications and collaboration areas can be found in the Applications section.
+Further example applications can be found in the Applications section.

 Conclusion

-The VARIORADIANT concept represents a technology development platform for next-generation radiation-based inspection and material analysis systems.
+The VARIORADIANT concept represents a structured approach to the development of application-oriented laser-based radiation systems for inspection and material analysis.